-I invite you to begin or continue your MI journey in an active and safe learning environment with a max of 24 participants.
+Dr. Michael Fulop invites you to begin or continue your MI journey in an active and safe learning environment with a maximum of 24 participants.

-- The Introduction to Motivational Interviewing Workshop is 16 hours over 2-1/2 days, and combines didactic material, video reviews, observational learning, small and large group discussions, and skills practice so attendees can apply MI skills to consistent with Motivational Interviewing [MI] principles and research by Miller & Rollnick and many others.
+Intro to Motivational Interviewing is a 16-hour workshop over 2 1/2 days.
+It combines didactic material, video reviews, observational learning, small and large group discussions, and skills practice so attendees can apply MI skills to be consistent with Motivational Interviewing (MI) principles and research by Miller & Rollnick and many others.

 Workshop/Course Learning Goals and Objectives